tangodata/draft.tangoandchaos/source/pages/01/01_01_index.md

 > They describe my adventures and struggles while trying to learn tango in the old dance halls and clubs of Buenos Aires.
 > Those of you who make the long scroll through these pages will see that, as often happens in life, I got much more than I bargained for when that beautiful city began to unravel.
 > Those who want to jump directly to the dramatic events of December 19 that changed Argentina, [click here](/01/06_bigtrouble).
-> Everything that follows is true, except for the name “Malena”, which is made up to protect a friend's privacy.  -- Rick McGarrey, Dec.
+> Everything that follows is true, except for the name "Malena", which is made up to protect a friend's privacy.  -- Rick McGarrey, Dec.
 30, 2001

 # A Report From the Heart of Tango